 - 3.1 The Council adopted a Future Libraries Strategy in July 2019 which set out an ambition to work closely with the community to develop and set up Community run libraries where this is the wish of communities and suitable bids are received.
-It is hoped that the enthusiasm and pride shown by the community during the extensive public engagement and consultation can support the increase the use of Essex libraries, particularly in smaller and rural locations. - 3.2 The strategy set out this initiative to work closely with and support community groups or partners, where there is interest, to transition current libraries to community-run libraries or support community-run libraries to set up in new locations.
-This will allow communities to develop the facilities in the way that suits the local community, where the Council is satisfied that the community will provide an inclusive and quality library service in that location. - 3.3 Since the strategy was published, some expressions of interest have been withdrawn because they were a response to the closure on consultation, but others continue to be interested.
+It is hoped that the enthusiasm and pride shown by the community during the extensive public engagement and consultation can help increase the use of Essex libraries, particularly in smaller and rural locations. - 3.2 The strategy set out this initiative to work closely with and support community groups or partners, where there is interest, to transition current libraries to community-run libraries or support community-run libraries to set up in new locations.
+This will allow communities to develop the facilities in the way that suits the local community, where the Council is satisfied that the community will provide an inclusive and quality library service in that location. - 3.3 Since the strategy was published, some expressions of interest have been withdrawn because they were a response to the consultation on closures, but others continue to be interested.
 We have also received some new expressions of interest for new locations. - 3.4 The strategy makes it clear that the Council does not wish to take a 'one size fits all' approach to community-run libraries and will allow as much flexibility as possible.
-But we also need to ensure that, if community run libraries wish to receive public funds, then they provide, a quality and inclusive service using the criteria as their guide.
-The support that the Council will provide aims to support this. - 3.5 In order to help communities to develop proposals that are best likely to succeed, a set of criteria has been developed to ensure that a CRL: - 3.5.1 meets the minimum requirements advised by UK legislation and government best practice - 3.5.2 delivers according to Council expectation, i.e. CRLs are set up by a reputable and inclusive group or individual, etc. - 3.5.3 communities think about the issues which will need to be addressed - 3.5.4 helps ECC to fairly assess proposals and provide the necessary support - 3.6 Encompassing the 'not one-size-fits-all' approach and recognising that different communities are likely to have different wants and needs, the criteria are flexible but still specific enough to ensure each CRL is safe, compliant with law and likely to succeed.
-The criteria are not prescriptive of the way in which they should be met but they allow some flexibility in terms of how they will be met recognising local circumstances, choice and preferences.
-The community library team will provide the relevant support, guidance and advice no matter what stage or level the organisation is at.
+But we also need to ensure that, if community-run libraries wish to receive public funds, they provide a quality and inclusive service using the criteria as their guide.
+The support that the Council will provide aims to support this. - 3.5 In order to help communities to develop proposals that are best likely to succeed, a set of criteria has been developed to ensure that a CRL: - 3.5.1 meets the minimum requirements advised by UK legislation and government best practice - 3.5.2 delivers according to Council expectation, e.g. CRLs are set up by a reputable and inclusive group or individual, have a viable and sustainable plan and have community support. - 3.5.3 communities think about the issues which will need to be addressed - 3.5.4 helps ECC to fairly assess proposals and provide the necessary support - 3.6 Encompassing the 'not one-size-fits-all' approach and recognising that different communities are likely to have different wants and needs, the criteria are flexible but still specific enough to ensure each CRL is safe, compliant with law and likely to succeed.
+The criteria are not prescriptive and allow some flexibility in terms of how they will be met recognising local circumstances, choice and preferences.
+The CLS team will provide the relevant support, guidance and advice no matter what stage or level the organisation is at.